Data and Privacy on Ares Games

 Mail

-There is no built-in command allowing game admins to view other peoples’ mail messages.
+There is no built-in command allowing game admins to view other players’ mail messages.

 Other Data